Millicharged particles from proton bremsstrahlung in the atmosphere: MCP signals from meson decays

-In Fig.\ (\ref{fig:MCP_constrain_superk_md_compare}), we make a comparison between our calculations in the MD channel and the results given in {Refs.\ \cite{Plestid:2020kdm, Kachelriess:2021man, ArguellesDelgado:2021lek}.
-We find that our calculations yield the weakest limits (with only the MD process included).
-However, the attenuation effects are not discussed in Refs.\ \cite{Plestid:2020kdm, Kachelriess:2021man}.
-Our results without the attenuation effects, seem to be consistent with Refs.\ \cite{Plestid:2020kdm, Kachelriess:2021man}.
-Our limits are much weaker than} Ref.\ \cite{ArguellesDelgado:2021lek}: For MCP mass below 0.4 GeV, the SuperK limit on $\varepsilon^2$ obtained in our analysis (with only the MD channel is included) is higher than Ref.\ \cite{ArguellesDelgado:2021lek} by a factor of $\sim$3.
-Below we summarize the {main} differences between our analysis in the MD channel and the analysis in Ref.\ \cite{ArguellesDelgado:2021lek}.
+In Fig.~(\ref{fig:MCP_constrain_superk_md_compare}), we compare our calculations in the MD channel with the results given in Refs.~\cite{Plestid:2020kdm, Kachelriess:2021man, ArguellesDelgado:2021lek}.
+We only consider the first three Super-K runs in Fig.~(\ref{fig:MCP_constrain_superk_md_compare}), because the Super-K-IV data were released after Refs.~\cite{Plestid:2020kdm, Kachelriess:2021man, ArguellesDelgado:2021lek}.
+Note that the Earth attenuation effects are only considered in Ref.~\cite{ArguellesDelgado:2021lek}, but not in Refs.~\cite{Plestid:2020kdm, Kachelriess:2021man}.
+When the Earth attenuation effects are neglected, our results are consistent with Refs.~\cite{Plestid:2020kdm, Kachelriess:2021man}.
+However, after taking into account the Earth attenuation effects, our results do not agree with Ref.~\cite{ArguellesDelgado:2021lek}.
+In fact, our limits are much weaker than Ref.~\cite{ArguellesDelgado:2021lek}: For MCP mass below 0.4 GeV, the Super-K limit on $\varepsilon^2$ obtained in our analysis (with only the MD channel included) is higher than Ref.~\cite{ArguellesDelgado:2021lek} by a factor of $\sim$3.
+After a detailed comparison between our analysis in the MD channel and the analysis in Ref.~\cite{ArguellesDelgado:2021lek}, as well as the publicly available codes \cite{Arguelluesdata} provided by authors of Ref.~\cite{ArguellesDelgado:2021lek}, we find a number of differences between the two analyses, which are summarized below.

 \begin{enumerate}